reearth/docs.reearth.io/user-manual/getting-started/environment-setting/browser-setup.md

 To maintain comfortable operation and security, please update your web browser periodically to use the latest version.

 Internet Explorer is not officially supported.
-It does not work with all versions.
+Because it does not work with all versions Re:Earth.

 ## Supported OS